pawanmsr/pawanmsr.github.io/_posts/2023-09-14-drawing-adventure.markdown

 ## Further

 The aim was to simply give a glimpse of the fields.
-Checkout *The Engineering ~Playlist~ Booklist* in [Books and Articles](/post/books-articles)
+Checkout *The Engineering Booklist* in [Books and Articles](/post/books-articles)

 I write more often than I speak - it is easier for everyone that way.
 I learnt this during my Trinity GESEs and more so when I bought a pair of discs for an english (or was it celtic) motion pictures a month before my First Language exams, and couldn't understand any of it (no, it wasn't anything like Attenborough).
 So I transcribed it, piecewise (by rolling back and replaying) on a paper roll (similar to a dot-matrix paper), and then re-watched it.